 On average, students indicated relatively high connectedness to family and school.

-While family connectedness scores for this area were comparable to the province as a whole, school connectedness scores were lower.
-Male and female students were equally connected to school, but males were more highly connected to family than females.
+While male and female students were equally connected to school, males were more highly connected to family than females.
+Family and school connectedness scores for this area

 Cultural Connectedness